SEL-Columbia/networker/COMPARISON.md

 The following tables compare the results of running identical inputs through NetworkPlanner (np) and NetworkBuild (nb).

-The results are *almost* identical  Note that rows are missing where NetworkPlanner scenarios failed due to out of memory conditions.
+The results are *almost* identical.
+Note that rows are missing where NetworkPlanner scenarios failed due to out of memory conditions.

 #### Medium Demand